-- In order properly to involve parents in decision making about their baby's care, NNUs should identify how to facilitate parental presence at all times of day, including on ward rounds, while maintaining social distancing within the NNU.
-The benefits of extended parental contact, including skin to skin care and active involvement in their baby's care are well documented, as are the long established advantages of breast feeding.
-At such a stressful time it is important for both parents to be able to be present together, at least for part of the day, unless such practice would be clearly detrimental to other babies and/or staff in the NNU or TCU. - Parental vulnerability may be heightened by the current pandemic; remember to signpost parents to available resources for support.
-The importance of working in cooperation with maternity services to ensure maternal well-being cannot be over emphasised. - It would generally not be appropriate for SARS-CoV-2 positive or self-isolating parents to attend the NNU or TCU in such circumstances every effort should be made to facilitate remote contact by use of video technology and/or social media. - The same arrangements for testing should be offered to parents as are applied to staff, in order to minimise unnecessary separation.
-This includes testing of symptomatic parents and testing of suspected contacts. - An asymptomatic mother who is awaiting the result of routine SARS-CoV-2 admission screening should usually be allowed to attend her baby in the NNU and to provide skin to skin care (see guidance under testing of asymptomatic mothers). - Units should have clear policies on the use of PPE for both parents and staff, and this should include consideration of aerosol PPE for parents (with appropriate training) in some situations such as unstable ventilated babies or during end of life care when the baby has tested positive.
-It seems sensible that SARS-CoV-2-negative parents should wear the same PPE as staff caring for their baby. - For babies critically ill or receiving palliative or end-of-life care, everything possible should be done to achieve parental presence and participation in cares, even for SARS-CoV-2 positive parents. - Other family members facilitating parental attendance should wear face masks or face coverings as per national guidance if they require to be within the hospital building.
+- In order properly to involve parents in decision making about their baby's care, NNUs should identify how to safely facilitate parental presence at all times of day, including on ward rounds, while maintaining social distancing within the NNU.
+The benefits of extended parental contact, including skin to skin care and active involvement in their baby's care are well documented, as are the long-established advantages of breast feeding.
+At such a stressful time it is important for both parents to be able to be present together, at least for part of the day, unless such practice would be clearly detrimental to other babies and/or staff in the NNU or TCU.
+As far as possible policies for parental presence should be consistent across different departments within Trusts and across networks. - Parental vulnerability may be heightened by the current pandemic; remember to signpost parents to available resources for support.
+The importance of working in cooperation with maternity services to ensure maternal well-being cannot be over emphasised. - It would generally not be appropriate for SARS-CoV-2 positive or self-isolating parents to attend the NNU or TCU in such circumstances every effort should be made to facilitate remote contact by use of video technology and/or social media. - The same arrangements for testing should be offered to parents as are applied to staff, in order to minimise unnecessary separation and reduce risk to other parents and members of staff.
+This includes routine surveillance testing as well as testing of symptomatic parents and suspected contacts.
+If lateral flow devices are used, these must be administered by trained personnel and details of every test recorded (12). - An asymptomatic mother who is awaiting the result of routine SARS-CoV-2 admission screening should usually be allowed to attend her baby in the NNU and to provide skin to skin care (see guidance under testing of asymptomatic mothers). - Units should have clear policies on the use of PPE for both parents and staff, and this should include consideration of aerosol PPE for parents (with appropriate training) in some situations such as unstable ventilated babies or during end of life care when the baby has tested positive.
+It seems sensible that SARS-CoV-2-negative parents should wear the same PPE as staff caring for their baby. - For babies critically ill or receiving palliative or end-of-life care, everything possible should be done to achieve parental presence and participation in cares, even for SARS-CoV-2 positive parents.
+For endof-life care, consideration should be given to allow other close family members to visit.